ICAZ117/mocside/README.md

 * Style joining error modal on course Enroll
 * Profile Page add change email, and password functionality
 * profile page add delete user....really just disables user in order to keep the data stored
+* After opening a problem both labs and problems page colors are gone
 * Complete new iteration of the workspace console and terminal connection to backend docker